ricmclaughlin/ricmclaughlin.github.com/_posts/2017-04-24-devops-pro-autoscaling.md

 While instances are ```Pending``` to be added to an ASG or ```Terminating``` out of an ASG there is an opportunity to add a hook into the processes.
 These hooks can be a CloudWatch event, an SNS or SQS message or launches a script.

 The wait state is how long these hooks have to run before proceeding to the lifecycle stage.
 By default the wait state is 3600 seconds and can changed using the ```heartbeat-timeout``` parameter or be ended using the ```complete-lifecycle-action``` or lengthened using ```record-lifecycle-action-heartbeat``` commands.
 The max wait state is 48 hours.

+At the end of the lifecycle the state will be ```ABANDON``` or ```CONTINUE```.
+The ASG auto scaling cooldown does not start until the instance enters the InService state.

+Lifecycle Hooks can be used with Spot Instances but this does NOT prevent an instance from terminating.

 ### Scale Out